-The park visitor center is located on Ark.
+The park visitor center is on Ark.
 49 in Barton.
-Here you will find trail maps, a gift shop, restrooms, and picnic sites.
-Bicycles can be rented at the visitor center.
+Here you will find a gift shop, restrooms, and picnic sites.
+Trail maps are available here at the visitor center.
 Bicycles can be rented here.
 At this trailhead are five campsites [Class D (no hookups) Tent Sites].

 When completed, the Delta Heritage Trail will also offer sweeping views from bridges that span the Arkansas River and the White River.